 And nothing puts me more in the giving mood than a good cup of coffee, socially because coffee in my culture is a ritual, a family gathering, a moment of relaxation.
 Something these impoverished families known nothing of, so this holiday season I will be making a purchase in their honor.
 And in this day and age, I’m thinking a donation to their Girls & Women section is the way I’ll go.

 Now, let’s talk about this Brown Sugar Sage Latte.
 Inspired by my mother, who uses sage like it’s going out of style.
 She brews it for tea, drops fresh sage leaves when she cooks rice, and even makes a face toner infusing sage and lavender leaves in rosewater.
 Sage is an outstanding memory enhancer, as well as a great antioxidant and anti-inflamatory, so as you sip on your Sage Latte, not only will you be enjoying the great flavor, but also tons of health benefits.

 - ½ cup strong coffee or 1 shot espresso

 - 2 fresh sage leaves

 - In a small pot, steep milk, sugar, sage, and cardamom for 5-10 minutes over medium heat.

-- To serve, pour coffee in cup, top with strained info milk and whipped cream.
+- To serve, pour coffee in cup, top with strained steeped milk and whipped cream.

 - Sprinkle brown sugar and decorate with sage leaf on top.